lanl-aea/waves/docs/tutorial_05_parameter_substitution.rst

 The final key-value pair defined in the ``simulation_variables`` dictionary is ``displacement``.
-This parameter will be used in a slightly different way than the others, as the script that utilizes this parameter does not function with a command line interface.
+This parameter will be used in a slightly different way than the others, as the script that utilizes this parameter does not function with a command-line interface.
 Recall from earlier in this tutorial, we created a new file called ``rectangle_compression.inp.in`` and added the ``@displacement@`` key.
 This text file parameter substitution is the primary reason the ``@`` characters are required in the ``simulation_variables`` keys.
 Disussion of exactly how this is implemented with the :meth:`waves.scons_extensions.copy_substitute` method will come later in this tutorial.